MAVProxyUser/Interdynamic-Intratec-brass-catcher/README.md

 Ignoring the max round counts can induce jamming by causing the casings to reflect back into the ejection port.
 Please report jamming problems via the [issues](https://github.com/MAVProxyUser/Interdynamic-Intratec-brass-catcher/issues) page, note the extractor type (OEM, or aftermarket replacement), and the round count at which point the jam occured.
 Standard Tec9 jamming need not apply, only *stove pipe* style issues that are caused by improper deflection into the catcher are applicable.

+I'd print this like anything else... word on the street is "if your printer bridges well enough you dont even need supports".
+If you are printing this I'm going to assume this isn't your first rodeo.

 * [Interdynamic KG99 + Intratec Tec9, DC9, & AB10 Brass Catcher](#Interdynamic-Intratec-brass-catcher)
    * [Project Design](#project-design)
    * [Use](#use)